Consumer Medicine Information (CMI)

 RISPERDAL CONSTA helps to correct a chemical imbalance in the brain associated with

 RISPERDAL CONSTA has been approved for the uses mentioned above.
 However, your doctor

 may prescribe this medicine for another use.

 If you want more information, ask your doctor.

 RISPERDAL CONSTA is not addictive.

-if you know you are allergic to any of its ingredients (signs of allergy include skin
+if you know you are allergic to any of its ingredients (see the last section of this

 if the packaging is torn or shows signs of having been tampered with.